spatie/php-structure-discoverer/README.md

 StructureScoutManager::clear([__DIR__]);
 ```

-Or if you're using Laravel:
+Or, if you're using Laravel:

 ````bash
 php artisan structure-scouts::clear